wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The HTTP POST request will have a content type of "application/sdp" and contain the SDP offer as the body.
 The WHIP endpoint will generate an SDP answer and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created resource.

-The SDP offer SHOULD use the "sendonly" attribute and the SDP answer MUST use the "recvonly" attribute.
+The SDP offer SHOULD use the "sendonly" attribute and the SDP answer MUST use the "recvonly" attribute in any case.

 ~~~~~
 POST /whip/endpoint HTTP/1.1